Salt Lake City police expect to file charges against unnamed suspect in fatal shooting on Edison Street | Gephardt Daily

 “Life-saving efforts had already been started when officers arrived and SLCPD officers assisted and continued to render additional first aid.
 Mr. Serrano-Robles died on scene,” the statement says.

-Police say early on their investigation showed “the shooting stemmed from an isolated fight between a group of people.”
+Police say early in their investigation it showed “the shooting stemmed from an isolated fight between a group of people.”

 The SLCPD “is not able to provide any additional updates or information on this case,” the new statement says.